SirHeads/Testing-ideas/Thinkheads.AI_docs/02_technical_strategy_and_architecture/13_apparmor_workflow_analysis.md

   - Security
   - LXC
 review_cadence: Annual
-last_reviewed: 2025-09-23
+last_reviewed: 2025-09-30
 ---

 # AppArmor Workflow Analysis

 ## 1. Overview

 This document provides a comprehensive analysis of the AppArmor workflow for the Phoenix Hypervisor, covering both hypervisor setup and LXC container creation.
 The workflow is designed to be idempotent and driven by a single source of truth, ensuring a consistent and secure environment.
+However, a recent analysis has revealed a significant discrepancy between the intended design and the current implementation, which will be detailed in this document.

 ## 2. Workflow Diagram